 Here’s an example of how you can set up routing in a Next.js app:

-• Create a pages directory: The first step in setting up routing in a Next.js app is to create a pages directory within your project.
-This directory will contain your routes as individual files.
+pagesdirectory: The first step in setting up routing in a Next.js app is to create apagesdirectory within your project.
+This directory will contain your routes as individual files. - Add your routes: To add a new route, simply create a new file within the

 // pages/about.js